UWPCE-PythonCert/PythonCertDevel/_sources/scripts/Booleans.rst.txt

 Summary
 -------

 As you can see, booleans form the basis of much of the way we control the flow of our programs, particularly when we expand the notion of True and False to include truthy and falsy.
+I'd suggest you spend a little time in the interpreter with the ``bool()`` function.
+Try calling it on different sorts of expressions, or on the return values from functions, and see what you get.
+And remember that you can use it during debugging whenever you're not clear on whether something is Truthy or falsy.